rasools/rasools.github.io/content/_index.md

           date_start: '2016-01-01'
           date_end: '2016-03-30'
           description: |2-
               I was working in the PD (Process Development) department at AryoGen Biopharmed Company.
-More specifically, I was in designing bio-assay tests for evaluating the binding potency of monoclonal antibodies and additionally in developing chromatographic methods to quantify and control the quality of the
+More specifically, I was involved in designing bio-assay tests for evaluating the binding potency of monoclonal antibodies and was additionally involved in developing chromatographic methods to quantify and control the quality of the monoclonal antibodies.

               Responsibilities include: